SCRFpublic/fTree/README.md

 If installation fails with the following error: "‘to_string’ is not a member of ‘std’", this means that you need to set up your `g++` compiler to use `C++11`.
 You can accomplish this with the following command (in R/Rstudio): `Sys.setenv("PKG_CXXFLAGS"="-std=c++11")`.
 Then repeat `devtools::install_github("ogru/fTree")`.

+## License

+This package is distributed under the terms of the GPL-2 license, see LICENSE.txt for more details.

 ## Contact

 Any problems?
 Raise an issue here on the repo or send me an email ognjengr@gmail.com.